MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.DirectoryManagement/New-MgContact.md

   - `[Phones <IMicrosoftGraphPhone1[]>]`: List of phones for this organizational contact.
 Phone types can be mobile, business, and businessFax.
 Only one of each type can ever be present in the collection.
 Supports $filter (eq, ne, not, in).
     - `[Number <String>]`: The phone number.
     - `[Type <String>]`: phoneType
   - `[ProxyAddresses <String[]>]`: For example: 'SMTP: bob@contoso.com', 'smtp: bob@sales.contoso.com'.
 The any operator is required for filter expressions on multi-valued properties.
-Supports $filter (eq, not, ge, le, startsWith, and eq to count empty collections).
+Supports $filter (eq, not, ge, le, startsWith, /$count eq 0, /$count ne 0).
   - `[Surname <String>]`: Last name for this organizational contact.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq for null values)
   - `[TransitiveMemberOf <IMicrosoftGraphDirectoryObject[]>]`:
   - `[TransitiveReports <IMicrosoftGraphDirectoryObject[]>]`: The transitive reports for a contact.
 Read-only.

-DIRECTREPORTS <IMicrosoftGraphDirectoryObject\[]>: The contact's direct reports.
+DIRECTREPORTS <IMicrosoftGraphDirectoryObject[]>: The contact's direct reports.
 (The users and contacts that have their manager property set to this contact.)
 Read-only.
 Nullable.
 Supports $expand.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-MANAGER `<IMicrosoftGraphDirectoryObject>`: directoryObject
+MANAGER <IMicrosoftGraphDirectoryObject>: directoryObject
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-MEMBEROF <IMicrosoftGraphDirectoryObject\[]>: Groups that this contact is a member of.
+MEMBEROF <IMicrosoftGraphDirectoryObject[]>: Groups that this contact is a member of.
 Read-only.
 Nullable.
 Supports $expand.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-ONPREMISESPROVISIONINGERRORS <IMicrosoftGraphOnPremisesProvisioningError\[]>: List of any synchronization provisioning errors for this organizational contact.
-Supports $filter (eq, not for category and propertyCausingError) and eq to count empty collections.
+ONPREMISESPROVISIONINGERRORS <IMicrosoftGraphOnPremisesProvisioningError[]>: List of any synchronization provisioning errors for this organizational contact.
+Supports $filter (eq, not for category and propertyCausingError), /$count eq 0, /$count ne 0.
   - `[Category <String>]`: Category of the provisioning error.
 Note: Currently, there is only one possible value.
 Possible value: PropertyConflict - indicates a property value is not unique.
 Other objects contain the same value for the property.
   - `[OccurredDateTime <DateTime?>]`: The date and time at which the error occurred.
   - `[PropertyCausingError <String>]`: Name of the directory property causing the error.
 Current possible values: UserPrincipalName or ProxyAddress
   - `[Value <String>]`: Value of the property causing the error.

-PHONES <IMicrosoftGraphPhone1\[]>: List of phones for this organizational contact.
+PHONES <IMicrosoftGraphPhone1[]>: List of phones for this organizational contact.
 Phone types can be mobile, business, and businessFax.
 Only one of each type can ever be present in the collection.
 Supports $filter (eq, ne, not, in).
   - `[Number <String>]`: The phone number.
   - `[Type <String>]`: phoneType

-TRANSITIVEMEMBEROF <IMicrosoftGraphDirectoryObject\[]>: .
+TRANSITIVEMEMBEROF <IMicrosoftGraphDirectoryObject[]>: .
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-TRANSITIVEREPORTS <IMicrosoftGraphDirectoryObject\[]>: The transitive reports for a contact.
+TRANSITIVEREPORTS <IMicrosoftGraphDirectoryObject[]>: The transitive reports for a contact.
 Read-only.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.